|

 nature’s loyalties lie,

 in the building up or in the tearing down?
 Complexity or entropy?
-And
+The dilemma suggests a theoretical impasse.
+But the

 impasse can be resolved by retaining both tendencies in their full